muthuganeshece/CVProjects/SodiumDisposal/ReadMe.txt

 - Download the model and Apply Inferencing
 - Build video with set of input and segmented images

+- Feature Extraction:
+	- Create features, No. of contours, Centroid of each contour and Area of each contour
+- Find Contours:
+	- cv.findcontours used to find the edges of the inferred segmented images
+- Find Centroid:
+	- Centroid Calculation Algorithm

 /********* GeM Boards ***********/